neonoatmeal/Coder-Everyday-Resource-Pack-/README.md

 Linux,Mac,Windows

-# Discord ??
-Come Join My Server
+# Come Join My Server

 If You Got Questions Or Just Chill And Talk About Tech